 A CHRONOLOGY: 2009 – 2013

 CPAMO has been working with Community Cultural Impresarios (CCI) since January 2009 and began its public work in January 2010.
-Over 2010 – 2011, CPAMO has held several sessions aimed at bringing presenters together with ethno-racial and Aboriginal performing arts companies.
-Working with its Roundtable members (i.e., Aboriginal and ethno-racial artists), the staff and board of CCI and CCI presenter members across the GTA as well as in Ottawa, Peterborough and Kitchener-Waterloo, CPAMO has convened the following forums:
+Over 2010 – 2011, CPAMO has held several sessions aimed at bringing presenters together with racialized and Indigenous performing arts companies.
+Working with its Roundtable members (i.e., Indigenous and racialized artists), the staff and board of CCI and CCI presenter members across the GTA as well as in Ottawa, Peterborough and Kitchener-Waterloo, CPAMO has convened the following forums:

 September 2009.
 Ontario Contact presentation.
 CPAMO’s Project Lead, Charles C. Smith, made a presentation at the 2009 Contact.
 This workshop drew close to 40 presenters and stimulated dialogue and information sharing on demographic changes, diversity in artistic standards and traditions, interesting initiatives being implemented to address these challenges and opportunities to do so.

 November 2010.
 This was a session with presenters and CPAMO Roundtable members to plan CPAMO’s first Town Hall on Pluralism in Performing Arts which was later held at the University of Toronto Scarborough Campus on January 29 and 30, 2010;

 January 2010.
 CPAMO held its first Town Hall on Pluralism in Performing Arts at the University of Toronto Scarborough Campus.
 This event was co-sponsored by the University’s Cultural Pluralism in the Arts Program and close to 100 individuals attended.
 This Town Hall included two dance performances by Kevin Ormsby of Kashedance and Sampradaya Dance Creations, a panel session, a keynote address delivered by Sara Diamond, President of the Ontario College of Art and Design and workshops;